sodonnell/bash/README.md

 ===
 Who doesn't love random bash scripts?

+ab.sh
+=
+A really simple script to run apache benchmark tests on a series of URLs for a given domain name.
+This is mostly just a template to use for future stress testing and performance analysis.

+This is very handy for conducting tests on AWS Load-Balancers, API Gateway, EC2 instances, and auto-scaling policies.

 configure.rhel7.sh
 =
 Configure Red Hat Enterprise Linux (RHEL) 7.5 to run Python 3.4, AWS CLI utilities, PHP 7.2, MySQL 8.0 and Apache 2.4.